Durss/Twitchat/PUBLIC_API.md

 		 */
 		toleranceLevel?: undefined | 0 | 1 | 2 | 3 | 4 | 5;
 		/**
+		 * Maximum number of users allowed to answer each question.
+		 * Only the first X users to answer are accepted.
+		 * 0 or undefined = unlimited.
+		 */
+		maxAnswers?: number;
+		/**
+		 * If true, answers are displayed in a random order on the overlay.
+		 * Only applies to "classic" and "majority" modes.
+		 * undefined = enabled (default for retro compatibility).
+		 * Can be overridden per question.
+		 */
+		shuffleAnswers?: boolean;
+		/**
 		 * List of questions
 		 */
 		questionList: